britabrame/rest-api-sample-test-framework/README.md

 ## About
-This is a sample API test framework using [SWAPI](https://swapi.dev/), a Stars Wars data source accessible through an API.
+This is a sample API test framework using a Stars Wars films data source accessible through an API, called [SWAPI](https://swapi.dev/).
 This project was developed to serve as a simple skeleton for new projects, and as a sandbox to try out API test framework features.

+Users should have a basic familiarity with [REST-assured](https://rest-assured.io/).

 ### Built with
 * Java